LexPredict/lexpredict-contraxsuite/docker/README.md

 ## System Requirements
-* Clean Ubuntu 16.04 (or later - not tested) machine.
+* Clean Ubuntu 16.04, 18.04 machine.
-* At least 16GB free space on HDD at /.
+* At least 100GB free space on HDD at /.
-* At least 8GB RAM.
+* At least 16GB RAM.

 ## Installation
 * Unpload/unpack all files of this dir to the machine.